Depression treatment center in Ludhiana – MindPlus

-With growing age, you experience a series of happenings, incidents, life events like death of loved ones, financial or medical problems, retirement.
-Some make you happy, some leave you to feel stressed.
-It is natural to have all sort of feelings – uneasy, sad, lonely or stressed.
+With growing age, you experience a series of happenings, incidents, and life events like the death of loved ones, financial or medical problems, and retirement.
+Some make you happy, some leave you feeling stressed.
+It is natural to have all sorts of feelings – uneasy, sad, lonely, or stressed.
 We never have a smooth life, with ups in life – we feel happy and during downs, we feel stressed.

-But if the feeling of sadness and loneliness stays for little longer and starts affecting your daily functioning, you should act.
-Any radical changes in the way you feel, think or handle daily activities such as eating, sleeping or working must be observed closely.
+But if the feeling of sadness and loneliness stays for a little longer and starts affecting your daily functioning, you should act.
+Any radical changes in the way you feel, think or handle daily activities such as eating, sleeping, or working must be observed closely.

 - Persistent sad, anxious, or “empty” mood

 - Loss of interest or pleasure in hobbies and activities

 - Difficulty concentrating, remembering, and making decisions

 - Difficulty sleeping, early-morning awakening, or oversleeping

 - Thoughts of death or suicide, suicide attempts

 - Aches or pains, headaches, cramps, or digestive problems without a clear physical cause and/or that do not ease even with treatment.

 Differentiating between usual sadness & depression